 Transition helps your child to become responsible for their care and make independent decisions.

-A transition plan such as Ready Steady Go will be used to gradually plan and prepare your child for adult services.
-This usually starts when they are 14.
-If they are over 14 and your team hasn’t mentioned transition to yet, then ask them about it at your next appointment.
+A transition plan may be used to gradually plan and prepare your child for adult services.
+This is usually covered during the ages of 14-18.
+If your child is over 14 and their team has not mentioned transition yet, ask them about this at your next appointment

 Why do children need to move their care?

 Your child is becoming a young adult and will need care from specialist adult-trained doctors and nurses.

 Adult services will be the best place for them to get the correct care.